AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 With AnyChart you can place axes to any side of the chart, all you need to do is to adjust **.orientation()** parameter of **.yAxis()** or **.xAxis()** methods.

-Positioning depends on plot type and inversion of axes, you will find list of all possible orientation and inversion settings in [Axes Orientation](../Axes_Grid_Scales_Trends_etc/Axis_Orientation) Templates.
+Position depends on plot type and inversion of axes, you will find list of all possible orientation and inversion settings in [Axes Orientation](../Axes_Grid_Scales_Trends_etc/Axis_Orientation) Templates.

 ```